- Leonardo is an IoT/Big Data “solution” marketed far too early by SAP.

 Ahhh….the White Unicorn of Machine Learning!

-Now it is true that more massive data sets and more powerful processors along with specialized logic provide more opportunities for machine learning.
+Indeed, more massive data sets and more powerful processors, and specialized logic provide more machine learning opportunities.
 But machine learning is connected to AI, and AI goes back decades.
 And how many applications have we seen of AI?
 The most AI thing I have been exposed to is my Google Home unit.
 However, it seems like AI, but it has a somewhat limited number of pathways that it follows.
 But Google is far better positioned than SAP to bring out machine learning.

 Then the description continues: